Jakib04/Networking/README.md

 **ROUTER**

 A router not only breaks collision domains but also break broadcast domains, means it is both collision as well as broadcast domain separator.
 A router creates a connection between two networks.
 A broadcast message from one network will never reach the other one as the router will never let it pass.

+## CIDR

+CIDR, which stands for Classless Inter-Domain Routing, is an IP addressing scheme that improves the allocation of IP addresses.
+It replaces the old system based on classes A, B, and C.
+CIDR is based on variable-length subnet masking (VLSM).
+This allows it to define prefixes of arbitrary lengths making it much more efficient than the old system.
+CIDR IP addresses are composed of two sets of numbers.
+The network address is written as a prefix, like you would see a normal IP address (e.g. 192.255.255.255).
+The second part is the suffix which indicates how many bits are in the entire address (e.g. /12).
+Putting it together, a CIDR IP address would look like the following:

+192.168.255.255/12

+The network prefix is also specified as part of the IP address.
+This varies depending upon the number of bits required.
+Therefore, taking the example above, we can say that the first 12 bits are the network part of the address while the last 20 bits are for host addresses.

+## Configuring an IP address on a switch

+By default, Cisco switches forward Ethernet frames without any configuration.
+This means that you can buy a Cisco switch, plug in the right cables to connect various devices to the switch, power it on, and the switch will work properly.

+However, to perform switch management over the network or use protocols such as SNMP, the switch will need to have an IP address.
+The IP address is configured under a logical interface, known as the management domain or VLAN.
+Usually, the default VLAN 1 acts like the switch’s own NIC for connecting into a LAN to send IP packets.

+ Here are the steps to configure an IP address under VLAN 1:

+  1. enter the VLAN 1 configuration mode with the interface vlan 1 global configuration command.
+  2. assign an IP address with the ip address IP_ADDRESS SUBNET_MASK interface subcommand.
+  3. enable the VLAN 1 interface with the no shutdown interface subcommand.
+  4. (Optional) use the ip default-gateway IP_ADDRESS global configuration command to configure the default gateway.
+  5. (Optional) Add the ip name-server IP_ADDRESS global configuration command to configure the DNS server